• Home /

 How To Apply For The DASH Act $15,000 Tax Credit

-First-time home buyers aren’t required to apply for the DASH Act because the bill is a tax credit – it’s not a special mortgage like the LIFT Act or the HELPER Act.
+The DASH Act is a credit on your tax bill –- it’s not a special mortgage like the LIFT Act or the HELPER Act

-Eligible DASH Act buyers claim their home purchase credit as part of their annual federal tax filing.
-Proof of purchase requires only an attestation and settlement statement or closing disclosure from a mortgage company.
+Eligible DASH Act buyers could claim their home purchase tax credit as part of their annual federal tax filing.
+Proof of purchase requires only an attestation and settlement statement or closing disclosure from a mortgage company

 The DASH Act tax credit adjusts annually with inflation, rounded to the nearest thousand.
-Therefore, if inflation is 5 percent in the program’s first year, the maximum DASH Act tax credit rises to $16,000.
+If inflation is 5 percent in the program’s first year, the maximum DASH Act tax credit rises to $16,000.

 Common Questions About The DASH Act